jamesbowman/py-bteve/docs/index.rst

       Set the base address of the palette

       :param int addr: Address in graphics SRAM, 2-byte aligned.
 Range 0-4194303.
 The initial value is 0

       This value is part of the graphics context and is saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

+  .. method:: PointSize(size)

+      Set the diameter of rasterized points

+      :param float size: point diameter in pixels.
+Range 0-1023.
+The initial value is 1

+      This value is part of the graphics context and is saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.